10077 Grogan's Mill Road, Suite 325

-Alison’s practice also specializes in security clearance matters on behalf of federal employees and government contractors before various agencies and granting authorities, including: the Department of Defense Consolidated Adjudications Facility (DoD CAF), the Defense Office of Hearings and Appeals (DOHA), the Central Intelligence Agency (CIA), the National Security Agency (NSA), the Department of Homeland Security (DHS) Office of the Chief Security Officer (OCSO), as well as various personnel security departments within the Department of Defense (DoD).
-Alison assists clients with the preparation of security clearance applications (e-QIP) for Secret, Top Secret, and TS-SCI clearances, as well Public Trust and suitability determinations.
+Alison also specializes in security clearance and suitability concerns on behalf of federal employees and government contractors before various agencies and granting authorities, including: the Department of Defense Consolidated Adjudications Facility (DoD CAF), the Defense Office of Hearings and Appeals (DOHA), the Central Intelligence Agency (CIA), the National Security Agency (NSA), the Department of Homeland Security Office of Chief Security Officer (OCSO), as well as various personnel security departments within the Department of Defense.

-Alison has been on the forefront of ensuring federal retirement benefits are properly calculated and disbursed through the Office of Personnel Management (OPM).
-Alison represents clients who have general retirement errors, as well as those clients who are eligible for protection under the Federal Erroneous Retirement Coverage Correction Act (FERCCA).
-Alison has assisted federal retirees and their families in establishing their rightful Civil Service Retirement System (CSRS), CSRS Offset, and Federal Employees Retirement System (FERS) retirement benefits, including: monthly annuity payments, marital share apportionments, survivor annuity benefits, death beneficiary determinations, Federal Employees Health Benefits (FEHB), Federal Employees Group Life Insurance (FEGLI), and Thrift Savings Plan (TSP).
+Alison represents clients before the Office of Personnel Management (OPM) with general retirement errors as well as those who are eligible for protection under the Federal Erroneous Retirement Coverage Correction Act (FERCCA).
+Alison assists federal retirees and their families in establishing rightful retirement benefits under CSRS, CSRS Offset, and FERS, including: monthly annuity payments, marital share apportionments, survivor annuity benefits, death beneficiary determinations, Federal Employees Health Benefits (FEHB), Federal Employees Group Life Insurance (FEGLI), and Thrift Savings Plan (TSP).
 Alison also assists federal employees and retirees, as well as the former spouses of federal employees and retirees, in determining the proper distribution of marital assets of these retirement benefits, through incorporation of necessary regulatory language into divorce documents and decrees.

 William & Mary Law School, J.D., 2011, where she served as Managing Editor of the William & Mary Journal of Women and the Law.